Therapy for Life Transitions in Houston and Across Texas

 • “Everything happens for a reason.”

-Transitions aren’t a sign that something is wrong with you.
-They are often signs that you are growing.
+Transitions aren’t a sign that something is wrong.

 How Therapy for Life Transitions Can Help